iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 ## WASM VM

 Theoretically any high level language can be used to write a IOTA Smart Contract to be compiled into Wasm.
+WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 The WASM VM supports for now the programming languages Go and Rust.
-Please feel free to reach out if you want to support your favourite programming language.

 ### Why we choose Rust